Høyanger Municipality

 Høyanger ([ˈhœ̂ʏɑŋər]) is a municipality in Vestland county, Norway.
 It is located in the traditional district of Sogn.
 The administrative center is the village of Høyanger.
-Other villages in Høyanger municipality include Austreim, Bjordal, Kyrkjebø, Lavik, Ortnevik, and Vadheim.
+Other villages in Høyanger Municipality include Austreim, Bjordal, Kyrkjebø, Lavik, Ortnevik, and Vadheim.

-Høyanger is known for having one of the first industrial towns in Norway to use its steep mountains surrounding the town giving excellent conditions for producing hydroelectricity needed for electrolysis.
+Høyanger Municipality is known for having one of the first industrial villages in Norway to use its steep mountains surrounding the village giving excellent conditions for producing hydroelectricity needed for electrolysis.
 The main product being produced in the village of Høyanger was aluminium.

-The 1001 km2 municipality is the 115th largest by area out of the 356 municipalities in Norway.
-Høyanger is the 203rd most populous municipality in Norway with a population of 3,965.
-The municipality's population density is 3.9 PD/km2 and its population has decreased by 6% over the previous 10-year period.
+The 1001 km2 municipality is the 115th largest by area out of the 357 municipalities in Norway.
+Høyanger Municipality is the 208th most populous municipality in Norway with a population of 3,894.
+The municipality's population density is 3.9 PD/km2 and its population has decreased by 7.3% over the previous 10-year period.

 General information

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-The municipality of Høyanger was created on 1 January 1964 when the old municipalities of Kyrkjebø and Lavik were merged to form a single municipality.
+Høyanger Municipality was created on 1 January 1964 when the following areas were merged:

-On 1 January 2020, the Nessane area of neighboring Balestrand Municipality was merged into Høyanger (and the rest of Balestrand was merged into a new, larger Sogndal Municipality).
-Also on that date, the municipality became part of the newly created Vestland county after Sogn og Fjordane and Hordaland counties were merged.